fbpx

 Phone: 602-264-6768

-We are seeking part-time Navajo Language Coaches to assist with classes that will be held in South Mountain Phoenix and East Valley satellite locations.
+We are seeking part-time Language Coaches to assist with upcoming fall 2025 classes.
+We will be accepting applications starting in summer 2025.

-• Must be conversationally fluent in Navajo speaking, reading and writing.
+• Must be conversationally fluent in Navajo or O’odham speaking, reading and writing.

 • Must be willing to teach Saturdays and/or weekdays availability for 8 consecutive weeks.